How Much Car Can I Afford? What the Calculators Won’t Tell You | YNAB

 So ask yourself this question: “Do I want to keep doing this for five years or more?”
 There are a few possible ways you’ll answer this:

 - “Heck yeah!
 I barely felt that increase at all.
 Sign me up!
-Remote start, leather seats, sunroom for days, I’m all in!”
+Remote start, leather seats, sunroof, I’m all in!”

 - “Hmm, I can afford it just fine, but I ‘d rather have those dollars going in my ‘Trip to the Bahamas’ category instead.”